 If you want to make your life a tiny bit easier you can make these fries ahead of time, flash freeze them and then pop them in the oven!
 To flash freeze the fries, place them in a single later on a cookie sheet and freeze until they begin to harden- about an hour.
 Remove and place the frozen fries in an airtight container (that is freezer safe) and store for up to 12 months.
 When ready to reheat simply follow the same directions below (step 3).

-LOOKING FOR OTHER SIDE DISH RECIPES?
-TRY THESE!
+OTHER SIDE DISH RECIPES

 - Herb-Roasted Sweet Potatoes